MicrosoftDocs/sql-docs/docs/tools/distributed-replay/replay-option-distributed-replay-administration-tool.md

 **-m** _controller_
 Specifies the computer name of the controller.
 You can use "`localhost`" or "`.`" to refer to the local computer.

-If the **-m** parameter is not specified, the local computer is used.
+If the **-m** parameter isn't specified, the local computer is used.

 **-d** _controller_working_dir_
 Specifies the directory on the controller where the intermediate file will be stored.
 The **-d** parameter is required.